Aryk-Tech/IT-Labs-Portfolio/Networking/Switch-Router-Network/README.md

 ## Resetting the Switch Configuration

-Before configuring the switch, the startup configuration stored in NVRAM was erased to ensure the device started from a clean default state.
+The switch startup configuration was erased to ensure the device started with default settings.

-The following commands were used:

-This removed any previous configurations and returned the switch to factory defaults.

 ![Switch Reset Configuration](switch-reset-config.png)